HoldOnBro/Actions-OpenWrt/README.md

 The '.config' files in this repository are for Newifi_D2 and N1 coz those are the devices I use.

-Feel free to fork or use [my docker repository](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) directly.
+Feel free to fork or use [my docker repository](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) directly, the image will be updated everyday.

 ## Usage